DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.2.5 Registration, proofing, and establishment of identity
     - Within an organization, new employees prove their identity with appropriate documentation during the hiring process
         - in-person identity proofing includes things like passport, DL, birth cert etc
-    - Online orgs often use knowledge-based authentication (KBA) for identity-proofing of someone new (e.g. a new customer creating a new bank/savings account)
+    - 🆎Knowledge-based authentication relies on preset questions such as "What is your pet's name?" and the answers.
+Online orgs often use knowledge-based authentication (KBA) for identity-proofing of someone new (e.g. a new customer creating a new bank/savings account).
+It can be susceptible to attacks because of the availability of the answers on social media or other sites.
+    - 🆎Dynamic knowledge-based authentication relies on facts or data that the user already knows that can be used to create questions they can answer on an as-needed basis (for example, a previous address or a school they attended).
         - example questions include past vehicle purchases, amount of mortgage payment, previous addresses, DL numbers
-        - Identity proofing can be done by comparing user information that the organization already has, like account numbers or personal information.
+        - 🥛Identity proofing can be done by comparing user information that the organization already has, like account numbers or personal information.
              - they then query authoritative information (e.g. credit bureaus or gov agencies) for matches
+        - 🥛Out-of-band identity proofing relies on an alternate channel like a phone call or text message.
     - Cognitive Passwords: security questions that are gathered during account creation, which are later used as questions for authentication (e.g. name of pet, color of first car etc)
         - one of the flaws associated with cognitive passwords is that the information is often available on social media sites or general internet searches
 - 5.2.6 Federated Identity Management (FIM)